 - Minimum investment required.
 Index funds typically require high minimum investment requirements.
 Think $2,000-$3,000 minimum.

 - Capital gains tax.
 Because of how shares of index funds are redeemed, you could owe capital gains if you want to get cash out of an index fund through the fund manager instead of an individual investor.

 - Cost of ownership: Index funds, like ETFs, charge expense ratios.
 They are generally inexpensive, but they’re worth comparing.
 You could also be charged trading commissions.

 Mutual funds are a professionally managed basket of investments.
 The fund manager chooses how to invest the money, and they generally have some kind of theme.

-There are different kinds of mutual funds, but the basic things you need to know about them are:
+There are different kinds of mutual funds, but here are the basics:

-- Mutual funds provide strong diversification for your portfolio.
+- They provide strong diversification for your portfolio.

 - They can be less tax efficient because the fund manager needs to make lots of transactions to manage the accounts, and transactions can be subject to capital gains taxes.

 - Mutual funds have higher fees than ETFs because they are actively managed.